XuHongCN/academia/content/authors/admin/_index.md

 ---
 <p  align="justify">Grown up in the middle east of China in a small acqua town called Zōngyáng by the Yangtze River, I was a little boy who was luckily gifted with abundant of curiosities towards the grand world.
 After 4 years of bachelor studies at <a href="http://en.bjtu.edu.cn/" target="_blank">Jiaotong Univ.</a> (BJTU) in Beijing, I started my "Journey to the West" at the age of 20.
 Arrived in Paris CDG and the SNCF brought me to a small City called Rennes, phonetically joked as "Rain", where I spent first year of my master studies. </p>

 <p  align="justify">Thanks to the great EU mobility, I continued the second year of master at Tech.
 Univ. of Munich</a> (TUM) and committed master dissertation at Physics department.
 Life was never lack of suprises, I got the chance interviewed by Professor from ETH and fortunately won the PhD position at <a href="https://www.psi.ch/en" target="_blank">PSI</a> for renewable energy research in 2016.
-Enlighted by the industrial collaboration with <a href="https://www.toyota-europe.com/" target="_blank">TOYOTA</a> during my Ph.D studies, I'm seeking futher career advancements by joining <a href="https://smart.ly/the-free-mba/curriculum" target="_blank">Smartly Institute</a> for MBA-level professional education and networking.</p>
+Enlighted by the industrial collaboration with <a href="https://www.toyota-europe.com/" target="_blank">TOYOTA</a> during my Ph.D studies, I'm seeking futher career advancements by joining <a href="https://smart.ly/the-free-mba/curriculum" target="_blank">Smartly Institute</a> for MBA-level education and networking.</p>

 PEK -> CDG -> MUC -> ZRH ✈ ?